kgdacalosciascdo/agis-wireframe/docs/CMS_WORKFLOW_DESIGN.md

 The CMS-7A Resources currently do not populate per-record `availableActions`;
 the frontend uses returned actions when present and falls back to existing permission/status visibility until that contract is enriched.
 Laravel remains authoritative.
-Automatic escalation, scheduled reminders, recommendation closure, accepted risk, no-longer-applicable decisions, reopening, reports, exports, AIS, and ARMIS remain deferred.
+At the CMS-7B checkpoint, automatic escalation, scheduled reminders, recommendation closure, dispositions, reopening, reports, and exports were still later increments.
+CMS-8 through CMS-12B now provide those capabilities; AIS integration remains unimplemented and ARMIS provider authority remains separately gated.

-> Historical boundary note: The CMS-7B and CMS-8 paragraphs above describe
-> their individual increments.
-CMS-9A/B later implemented alternative
+## CMS-8A formal recommendation closure

+> Historical checkpoint note: this section records the CMS-8A gate as it stood
-> dispositions and CMS-10A/B implemented controlled reopening; those features
+> before CMS-9A/B dispositions and CMS-10A/B reopening.
+Statements below that
-> are not deferred in the current as-built system.
+> describe those later workflows as unavailable are historical, not current.

-# CMS-8A formal recommendation closure

 CMS closure is a separate professional decision from management-reported completion and independent validation.
 A finalized validation conclusion of `IMPLEMENTED` is required before a Closure Request can be submitted; only an approved Closure Decision changes the case to `CLOSED`.

 Closure Requests are immutable versioned families (`DRAFT → SUBMITTED → UNDER_REVIEW → RETURNED/FOR_DECISION → APPROVED/REJECTED`).
 Submission moves `IMPLEMENTED` to `FOR_CLOSURE`; rejection returns it to `IMPLEMENTED`; approval atomically records the decision and moves it to terminal `CLOSED`.
-Closed cases remain read-only and reopening, accepted-risk, and no-longer-applicable workflows are not implemented.
+Closed cases remain read-only.
+Reopening and alternative dispositions were added in CMS-9A/10A and are described below.

 CMS-8A adds an authoritative readiness checklist, source-lineage and final snapshots, independent review assessment, CIAS Management decision authority, restrictive evidence links to Core document versions, separation-of-duties checks, and closure permissions (`cms.closure.*`, `cms.closure-evidence.*`).

-CMS-8B now provides recommendation-scoped Closure Request list and detail routes at `/compliance-management/recommendations/{id}/closure-requests` and `/closure-requests/{requestId}`.
-The client renders the backend readiness checklist, immutable source lineage, evidence links, assessment, decision, version history, draft editing, and available backend actions. `IMPLEMENTED`, `FOR_CLOSURE`, and `CLOSED` remain distinct in the UI; reopening and alternative dispositions remain unavailable.
+CMS-8B provides recommendation-scoped Closure Request list and detail routes at `/compliance-management/recommendations/{id}/closure-requests` and `/closure-requests/{requestId}`.
+The client renders the backend readiness checklist, immutable source lineage, evidence links, assessment, decision, version history, draft editing, and available backend actions. `IMPLEMENTED`, `FOR_CLOSURE`, and `CLOSED` remain distinct in the UI.
+Reopening and alternative dispositions are separate workspaces implemented by CMS-9B and CMS-10B.

+> Current-state correction: reopening and alternative dispositions are available
+> through the separate CMS-9B and CMS-10B protected workspaces.
+They do not
+> alter the CMS-8 closure controls or make closed records editable in place.

 ## CMS-9A accepted-risk and no-longer-applicable dispositions